Getting Involved

 • Facilitating the AOCI-Student Collaborative

-Individually, Jessica is working on curriculum development focused on patient rights and safety in the context of medical-legal concerns, and Alli is working on investigating differentiated learning approaches for anti-oppression education in the clerkship curriculum, as well as developing resources to reduce microaggressions and misgendering for trans and nonbinary students and patients.
+Individually, Jessica is working on curriculum development focused on patient rights and safety in the context of medical-legal concerns, and Alli is working on investigating differentiated learning approaches for anti-oppression education, as well as developing resources to reduce microaggressions and misgendering for trans and nonbinary students and patients.

 To learn more about the AOC Initiative Yearlong Fellowship, please contact the AOC Initiative team.